Developer Interface

 optional kwargs map ‘Title’ Asset Title ‘Description’ Asset Description ‘SecurityTag’ Asset Security Tag ‘CustomType’ Asset Type ‘Preservation_Content_Title’ Content Object Title of the Preservation Object ‘Preservation_Content_Description’ Content Object Description of the Preservation Object ‘Access_Content_Title’ Content Object Title of the Access Object ‘Access_Content_Description’ Content Object Description of the Access Object ‘Preservation_Generation_Label’ Generation Label for the Preservation Object ‘Access_Generation_Label’ Generation Label for the Access Object ‘Asset_Metadata’ Map of metadata schema/documents to add to asset ‘Identifiers’ Map of asset identifiers ‘Preservation_files_fixity_callback’ Callback to allow external generated fixity values ‘Access_files_fixity_callback’ Callback to allow external generated fixity values ‘IO_Identifier_callback’ Callback to allow external generated Asset identifier ‘Preservation_Representation_Name’ Name of the Preservation Representation ‘Access_Representation_Name’ Name of the Access Representation

-Export the rows of a CSV file as XML metadata documents which can be added to Preservica assets
+Export the rows of a CSV file as individual XML metadata documents for Preservica assets.

 Parameters:

-• csv_file (str) – Path to the csv file
+• csv_file (str) – Path to the CSV file to process.

-• xml_namespace (str) – The XML namespace for the created XML documents
+• xml_namespace (str) – The XML namespace URI applied to the generated documents.

-• root_element (str) – The root element for the XML documents
+• root_element (str) – The root element name for each generated XML document.

-• file_name_column (str) – The CSV column which should be used to name the xml files
+• file_name_column (str) – The CSV column header whose value is used to name each output XML file.
+Defaults to "filename".

 Parameters: